Suicide and Suicide Risk

 Family History

 Family history of suicide attempts or death by suicide is associated with increased risk for suicidal behavior in adolescents due to genetic and environmental factors.
-The risk for familial psychiatric disorders, behavioral imitation of a suicidal family member, or psychological stress from living with a family member with mental health issues may increase suicidality in youth.
+The risk for familial psychiatric disorders, modeling from a suicidal family member, or psychological stress from living with a family member with mental health issues may increase suicidality in youth.

 Psychological Characteristics and Peer Influence

-Certain psychological characteristics are associated with increased suicidality.
-These include feelings of hopelessness, difficulty with problem solving, impulsivity, perfectionism, all-or-none thinking, impaired decision making, feeling defeated and/or feeling that one is a burden to others or does not belong.
+Certain psychological characteristics may increase the risk of suicidality.
+These include feelings of hopelessness, difficulty with problem solving, impulsivity, perfectionism, all-or-none thinking, impaired decision making, feeling defeated, or feeling that one is a burden to others or does not belong.
 Having peers who engage in self-harm has also been shown to increase risk of suicidal behavior in adolescents and young adults.

 Psychiatric disorders

 Mood disorders such as depression, bipolar disorder, substance use disorder and anxiety are common in youth who attempt suicide.
 Those who do not receive treatment for these disorders are at an increased risk of self-harm and suicide.
-Psychosis (which is generally characterized by hallucinations of auditory/visual stimuli or delusions [fixed false beliefs, such as paranoid delusions]), is also known to be an especially strong risk factor for suicidal thinking and behaviors and may represent a serious mental health condition.
+Psychosis is generally characterized by hallucinations of auditory or visual stimuli or delusions, which are fixed false beliefs, such as persistent paranoia.
+Psychosis is known to be an especially strong risk factor for suicidal thinking and behaviors and represents a serious mental health condition.

 Physical Health Factors

-Youth with chronic illness (e.g., diabetes, migraines, chronic pain, epilepsy) or who have physical health diagnoses that create a state of poor health, are at increased risk for suicidal ideation.
-Disordered sleep can also be both a risk factor for, and a symptom of mental health conditions.
+Youth with chronic illness (such as diabetes, migraines, chronic pain, or epilepsy) or who have physical health diagnoses that create a state of poor health, are at increased risk for suicidal ideation.
+Disordered sleep can also be both a risk factor for, and a symptom of, mental health conditions.

 Social Factors

-Youth may experience significant cumulative stress from family losses, bullying, academic pressure, abuse, neglect, or trauma that increases risk for mental health issues.
+Youth may experience significant cumulative stress from family losses, fractured peer or romantic relationships, bullying, academic pressure, abuse, neglect, food or housing insecurity, general poverty, or trauma that increases risk for mental health issues.
 Those who do not have the appropriate support to manage these difficulties are at increased risk of suicide.
-Another aspect of the social environment can be exposure to death by suicide, or suicide attempts by peers (including close friends or mere acquaintances), family members or others (which may even include celebrities or fictional characters).
+Another aspect of the social environment can be exposure to death by suicide, or suicide attempts by peers (including close friends or mere acquaintances), family members, or others (which may even include celebrities or fictional characters).

 Substance Use

-Substance use disorders are strongly associated with suicide risk, particularly when an individual has comorbid mental disorders or interpersonal problems.
-Substance use impairs decision making and can have significant psychopharmacological effects on the brain.
+Substance use disorders are strongly associated with suicide risk, particularly when an individual has comorbid mental health disorders or interpersonal problems.
+Substance use impairs decision making and impulse control and can have significant psychopharmacological effects on the brain.

 Clinical Pearl: Social Media's Impact